Deobandi jihadism: Mahmood Hasan Deobandi and Silk Letter Movement

 Mahmud Hasan Deobandi aimed to overthrow the British Raj in India, and to achieve this goal, he focused on two geographic areas.
 The first area was the autonomous tribes living between Afghanistan and India, and the second area was within India itself.
 He aimed to influence sincere leaders who cared for their communities to support his cause, and he was quite successful in this regard.
 Scholars who worked on the first front included his students and companions, such as Abdul Ghaffar Khan, Abdur-Raheem Sindhi, Muhammad Mian Mansoor Ansari, Ubaidullah Sindhi, and Uzair Gul Peshawari.
 They propagated Hasan's program into the frontier areas and among the autonomous tribes.
 Scholars who worked on the second front included Mukhtar Ahmed Ansari, Abdur-Raheem Raipuri, and Ahmadullah Panipati.
-The program was designed to prepare the people inside India for a rebellion if the Afghani and Turkish governments provided military aid, and if people within the country rose up during the invasion by this army.
+The program was designed to prepare the people inside India for a rebellion if the Afghan and Ottoman governments provided military aid, and if people within the country rose up during the invasion by this army.
 Yaghistan was the center of the movement of Mahmud Hasan, and the Provisional Government of India was designed by Hasan's pupil Ubaidullah Sindhi and his companions, with Mahendra Pratap appointed as the President.
-Hasan himself traveled to Hejaz to secure German and Turkish support in 1915.
+Hasan himself traveled to Hejaz to secure German and Ottoman support in 1915.
 He left Bombay on 18 September 1915, accompanied by scholars including Muhammad Mian Mansoor Ansari, Murtaza Hasan Chandpuri, Muhammad Sahool Bhagalpuri, and Uzair Gul Peshawari.
-On 18 October 1915, he went to Mecca, where he had meetings with Ghalib Pasha, the Turkish governor, and Anwar Pasha, the defense minister of Turkey.
+On 18 October 1915, he went to Mecca, where he had meetings with Ghalib Pasha, the Ottoman governor, and Anwar Pasha, the Ottoman defense minister.
 Ghalib Pasha assured him of assistance and gave him three letters, one addressed to the Indian Muslims, the second to the governor Busra Pasha, and the third to Anwar Pasha.
 Hasan also had a meeting with Djemal Pasha, the governor of Syria, who concurred with what Ghalib Pasha had said.
 Hasan feared that if he returned to India, he might be arrested by the British, so he asked that he be allowed to reach the Afghanistan border from where he could reach Yaghistan.
-Djemal made an excuse and told him that if he feared arrest, he could stop at Hejaz or any other Turkish area.
+Djemal made an excuse and told him that if he feared arrest, he could stop at Hejaz or any other Ottoman-controlled area.
 Subsequently, the program called the Silk Letter Movement was leaked, and its members were arrested.
-Hasan was arrested in December 1916 alongside his companions and students, Hussain Ahmad Madani and Uzair Gul Peshawari, by Hussein bin Ali, the Sharif of Mecca, who revolted against the Turks and allied with the British.
+Hasan was arrested in December 1916 alongside his companions and students, Hussain Ahmad Madani and Uzair Gul Peshawari, by Hussein bin Ali, the Sharif of Mecca, who revolted against the Ottomans and allied with the British.
 The Sharif then handed them over to the British, and they were imprisoned in the Fort Verdala in Malta.
 After the release of Mahmood Hasan Deobandi, he and his disciples entered into mainstream politics and actively participated in the democratic process.